About the Artist

 sea and all the delightful things therein, it brought me peace; then, everything else

-I dabbled in Egyptian art for a short time in order to work in detail, a noticeable
+fell into place.
+I dabbled in Egyptian art for a short time in order to work in detail, a

-characteristic of most of my early work.
-I wanted my detailed artwork on canvas to
+noticeable characteristic of most of my early work.
+I wanted my detailed artwork on

 During 21 years prior to moving to Maui, I gained an appreciation for the Hawaiian